 Size and Shape

 - If you’re the type of gamer who prefers quick and easy movement, a fingertip grip is often the best choice for a mouse.
 With this grip, your middle three fingers are positioned on the top of your mouse while your pinky finger and thumb hold the two sides in place and control the movement.
-Your palm doesn’t even touch the surface, giving you a more nimble experience that’s more about responsiveness than accuracy, and that makes it a great choice for high intensity gaming genres like MOBAs or real time strategy games.
+Your palm doesn’t even touch the surface, giving you a more nimble experience that’s more about responsiveness than accuracy, and that makes it a great choice for high-intensity gaming genres like MOBAs or real-time strategy games.
 A small and lightweight mouse under about 3.5 ounces is going to be the best option for you if you prefer the fingertip mouse grip.

 - The palm grip is more or less the opposite of the fingertip grip.
 If you simply put yourself in a fingertip grip and then let your hand relax and sink your palm to the surface of the mouse, you achieve the palm grip.
 It’s the most comfortable way to hold a mouse and understandably a popular one for that reason.
 When using a palm grip, the gaming mouse will feel more like an extension of your hand rather than a separate device.
 What a palm grip sacrifices in speed, it more than makes up for in accuracy, and that makes it the best choice for snipers and more accurate FPS players.
-Look for medium sized mice with comfortable, ergonomic contours.
+Look for medium-sized mice with comfortable, ergonomic contours.

-- A claw grip functionally falls between a palm grip and a fingertip not just in terms of how the mouse is held but also in its strengths and weaknesses.
+- A claw grip falls between a palm grip and a fingertip grip, not just in terms of how the mouse is held but also in its strengths and weaknesses.
 With a claw grip, your tented fingers are used for quick access to the buttons so that you can click rapidly, while your palm is used to guide the mouse over whatever surface you’re playing on.
 It finds a nice balance between speed and precision, although it’s not always the most comfortable way to hold a mouse.
 You should look for a mouse that’s shorter but higher, allowing the contours of the mouse to conform smoothly to the shape of your hand without making you cramp your fingers too much.

 Should you go wired or wireless with your gaming mouse?
 For the most part, serious gamers suggest a gaming mouse with a conventional cord.
 That’s because a wired mouse isn’t going to have to worry about lag in the way that a wireless mouse hypothetically will.
 Since a wireless mouse has to transmit a signal over open air to your computer, there tends to be a bit of a lag.
 And while that input lag is generally measured in just a few milliseconds, that can make more of a difference than you think.
 Highly competitive or professional gamers generally want every advantage they can get.

 But if you are going to invest in a wireless mouse, Logitech’s models offer the best connectivity around, even when compared to major gaming mouse models like the SteelSeries Rival or Razer Deathadder Elite.
 That’s because they make use of the Logitech Lightspeed technology which significantly reduces any latency you might deal with while gaming.
 In terms of input lag.
 A wireless gaming mouse also costs more than a wired alternative and is sometimes prone to interference from other wireless devices.
-They offer wireless gaming mice that operate on either Bluetooth or radio frequencies.
+Wireless gaming mice operate on either Bluetooth or radio frequencies.

 While we generally recommend a wired gaming mouse, the input lag issue isn’t as serious as it once was.
 Unless you’re operating in the higher levels of competitive gaming, you probably won’t notice any lag that comes from playing games with wireless mice.